scala/scala/10-pattern-matching.md

 Types which are not of one of the forms described above are also accepted as type patterns.
 However, such type patterns will be translated to their [erasure](05-types.html#type-erasure).
-The Scala compiler will issue an ``unchecked'' warning for these patterns to flag the possible loss of type-safety.
+The Scala compiler will issue an "unchecked" warning for these patterns to flag the possible loss of type-safety.

 A _type variable pattern_ is a simple identifier which starts with